 "The team is confident and very excited to play the Quarter Finals.
 The way we have performed with consistency has given the team the motivation and self-belief to win.
 We need to give our 100 percent on that day (Sunday) and that's what we aim to do," he stated.

 On being inquired about his deputy SV Sunil's injury-scare which he sustained during the match against Canada

 , Sreejesh said that there is no need to panic.

 "He is getting better.
 He had some pain in his wrist and there was some inflammation soon after the fall.
 But the scan did not show anything which means he is fit to play the Sunday's Quarter Final," he said.

-after Germany were settled for a 4-4 draw against Argentina in their group clash.
+The Sreejesh-led side had booked their place in the last eight after Argentina and Germany settled with a 4-4 draw in their group clash.
 India